 John DeWitt joined the Squash Haven family in August, 2009.
 John brings a passion for the game and a longstanding commitment to urban squash to New Haven.
 John first started volunteering for the SquashBusters organization in Boston as a Belmont Hill junior and remained involved with the organization throughout his college years.
 John graduated from Hamilton College in May 2009 with a degree in Economics.
 At Hamilton, John was a four year varsity letter winner in Men's Squash, team captain in '08-'09, played at the #1 position his junior and senior years, and earned first team all-NESCAC honors for the '08-'09 season.

-Owen joins the Squash Haven team from Toronto, Ontario, as Squash professional.
-Owen brings a great deal of squash knowledge, playing expertise, and energy to the continuously growing program.
-The Canadian product is a 2013 graduate of Cornell University where he studied Natural Resources with a Concentration in Environmental Sciences.
-Throughout his time at Cornell, Owen played all 4 years on the Men’s Varsity Squash Team.
-In his senior year, he was able to captain the team to their best regular season to date.
+Owen joins the Squash Haven team from Toronto, Ontario, as a Squash Professional and brings a wealth of expertise given the strength of his playing credentials.
+The Canadian standout is a 2013 graduate of Cornell University where he studied Natural Resources with a Concentration in Environmental Sciences.
+Throughout his time at Cornell, Owen played on the Men’s Varsity Squash Team and his senior year, captaining the team to their best regular season to date.
 Owen finished his college career ranked 28th in the country and was formerly ranked as high as #4 in Canada as a junior.
 Owen has been participating on the Professional Squash Association tour and has reached a highest ranking of #374 in the world and #41 in Canada.
 Some of his top results include making the quarter-finals of the Smart Squash Challenger #2 2017 & Capitol Hill Open 2017, and reaching the Round of 16 of the Guilfoyle Financial PSA Classic 2016.
 He is an active member of the PSA community and is committed to competing regularly at the highest levels of the game.

 AmeriCorps VISTA Volunteer